European Cities for Sustainable Public Finances - CSPF

 Our focus

-• Control and Management Systems
+• Steering & Management Systems

-• Strategy and Innovation Development
+• Strategy & Innovation Development

 Europäische Governance und Städtepolitik Icon